tkragholm/sas7bdat-parser-rs/README.md

-# sas7bdat-parser-rs
+# sas7bdat

-`sas7bdat-parser-rs` is a Rust library for decoding SAS7BDAT datasets with a focus on reproducible research workflows.
+`sas7bdat` is a Rust library for decoding SAS7BDAT datasets with a focus on reproducible research workflows.
 It exposes a safe API for inspecting metadata, streaming rows, and writing Parquet output so that legacy SAS exports can participate in modern data engineering pipelines.
+The project is Rust-first (library + CLI); the PyPI package redistributes the Rust binary, and native Python/R bindings are planned but not yet shipped.
+It was originally built for heavy, secure processing on Statistics Denmark’s servers over large national registers.

+This project aims to bridge a legacy, closed-source data format into modern, open-source workflows.
+Today many stacks lean on the venerable C-based ReadStat (e.g., haven, pyreadstat); implementing the reader in Rust should make contributions more approachable and redistribution (cross-compilation, shipping wheels/binaries) simpler while preserving performance.

+## Related work

+- **ReadStat (C)** — battle-tested reference library used by haven and pyreadstat ([WizardMac/ReadStat](https://github.com/WizardMac/ReadStat)).
+- **cppsas7bdat (C++)** — C++ reader used for comparison ([olivia76/cpp-sas7bdat](https://github.com/olivia76/cpp-sas7bdat)).
+- **Sas7Bdat.Core (C#)** — .NET reader ([richokelly/Sas7Bdat](https://github.com/richokelly/Sas7Bdat)).
+- **pandas (Python)** — pandas’ built-in SAS reader (Python implementation, independent of ReadStat) ([pandas-dev/pandas](https://github.com/pandas-dev/pandas/blob/main/pandas/io/sas/sas7bdat.py)).
+- **Reverse-engineered SAS7BDAT docs** — historical compatibility study and binary format notes ([BioStatMatt/sas7bdat](https://github.com/BioStatMatt/sas7bdat)).

 The crate powers a test suite that cross-checks parsed output against community fixtures and other statistical packages (pandas, PyReadStat, Haven).
 It also ships an example that downloads the U.S. Census American Housing Survey (AHS) public-use file, converts it to Parquet, and demonstrates end-to-end integration.